Building a Web App to Talk with AI Using OpenAI's Realtime API

 };

-As mentioned earlier, it uses the WebSocket API implemented in the browser to interact with the relay server.
+As mentioned earlier, we are using the WebSocket API implemented in the browser to interact with the relay server.

-Handling of Realtime API server events requires audio-related processing such as playback, so instead of implementing it here, it executes a callback received as a parameter.
+Since handling of server events from the Realtime API requires audio-related processing such as audio playback, we implement it not here but by executing the callback passed as a parameter.

 const BUFFER_SIZE = 8192;